Female Urinary Incontinence

 A pelvic exam may be performed where a speculum in inserted into your vagina.
 A rectal exam might also be performed to check the strength of these muscles which can weaken with age or childbirth.
 The doctor will also likely ask you to do a Kegel (pelvic floor contraction — these are the muscles that you use to stop the flow of urine).

 Are there other tests I can expect as part of my evaluation?

 - Urinalysis: This test is done to determine if you have an infection or other substances found in the urine.
-It is usually performed at the beginning of any type of bladder test.
+It's usually performed at the beginning of any type of bladder test.
 A clean catch of urine is obtained and then a test strip is dipped into the urine.
 Results are usually obtained within minutes.
-If you have a high white blood cells count it could indicate a bladder infection.
-For follow-up doctors may also send your urine out to be cultured which is a more sensitive test.
+If you have a high white blood cells count, it could indicate a bladder infection.
+For follow-up, doctors may also send your urine out to be cultured which is a more sensitive test.

 Once the bladder is filled you will be asked to cough and strain in order to see how much urine you leak.
 Also, many women will leak if their bladder is full and they cannot get to the bathroom in time.

 - Voiding (Bladder) Diary: An important tool in guiding treatment for urine loss is to keep records over a 3 day period of your bladder function.
 The diary will ask you to measure the volume voided with every void.
 In the clinic, you will be given a special container to put on the toilet to help measure urine volumes.
 You will also record the times in which you voided, time when you loss urine, and type of urine loss (urge versus stress incontinence).
 You will also keep track of your fluid intake- what type, when and how much.
 At your follow-up visit your doctor will review your diary with you and make recommendations about treatments that might improve or cure you symptoms of urine loss.